agilesolutions/bomverifier/README.md

 1. wget the BOM yaml file from github
 2. go into the springboot jar file zip file and discover all libraries
 3. check the compliancy againt the BOM yaml
-4. report and or break off build
+4. report and conditionally break off

 ## setup